SIMCA-USI/pylon-ros-camera/README.md

   Gamma correction of pixel intensity.
 Adjusts the brightness of the pixel values output by the camera's sensor to account for a non-linearity in the human perception of brightness or of the display system (such as CRT).

 - **brightness (not for the blaze)**
   The average intensity value of the images.
-It depends the exposure time as well as the gain setting.
+It depends on the exposure time as well as the gain setting.
 If '**exposure**' is provided, the interface will try to reach the desired brightness by only varying the gain.
 (What may often fail, because the range of possible exposure values is many times higher than the gain range).
 If '**gain**' is provided, the interface will try to reach the desired brightness by only varying the exposure time.
-If '**gain**' AND '**exposure**' are given, it is not possible to reach the brightness, because both are assumed to be fix.
+If '**gain**' AND '**exposure**' are given, it is not possible to reach the brightness, because both are assumed to be fixed.

 - **brightness_continuous (not for the blaze)**
-  Only relevant, if '**brightness**' is set: The brightness_continuous flag controls the auto brightness function.
+  Only relevant, if '**brightness**' is set.
+The brightness_continuous flag controls the auto brightness function.
 If it is set to false, the brightness will only be reached once.
 Hence changing light conditions lead to changing brightness values.
 If it is set to true, the given brightness will be reached continuously, trying to adapt to changing light conditions.
-This is only possible for values in the possible auto range of the pylon API which is e.g., [50 - 205] for acA2500-14um and acA1920-40gm.
+This is only possible for values in the possible auto range of the pylon API which is generally [50 - 205].

 - **exposure_auto & gain_auto (not for the blaze)**
-  Only relevant, if '**brightness**' is set: If the camera should try to reach and / or keep the brightness, hence adapting to changing light conditions, at least one of the following flags must be set.
+  Only relevant, if '**brightness**' is set.
+If the camera should try to reach and / or keep the brightness, hence adapting to changing light conditions, at least one of the following flags must be set.
 If both are set, the interface will use the profile that tries to keep the gain at minimum to reduce white noise.
-The exposure_auto flag indicates, that the desired brightness will be reached by adapting the exposure time.
-The gain_auto flag indicates, that the desired brightness will be reached by adapting the gain.
+The '**exposure_auto**' flag indicates, that the desired brightness will be reached by adapting the exposure time.
+The '**gain_auto**' flag indicates, that the desired brightness will be reached by adapting the gain.

 **Optional and device specific parameter**